Yulara, Northern Territory: Transport

 The resort is served by one major road, the Lasseter Highway, which links it to surrounding roads and landmarks.
-The Lasseter Highway is currently and until 2022 being expanded in the area to help with the tourism traffic flow.
-The sealed Lasseter Highway extends east to meet the Stuart Highway.
-The roads in other directions are not so well maintained or travelled.
-The Great Central Road leads west and southwest into Western Australia, but is generally only suitable for high clearance four-wheel drive vehicles.
+In the early 2020s, the highway was expanded to cope with increase tourist traffic.
+The sealed highway runs east to meet the Stuart Highway.
+The roads in other directions are not well maintained or travelled.
+The Great Central Road heads west and south-west into Western Australia, but is generally only suitable for high-clearance four-wheel drive vehicles.
 Transit permits from Aboriginal Land Councils are required to travel west of Kata-Tjuta.

 Climate

-Yulara has a dry and arid climate (BWh) with long hot summers and short, cool winters, and with scant rainfall year-round.
-Frost may occur occasionally in some winter mornings.
+Yulara has an arid climate (BWh), with long, hot summers and short, cool winters, and scant rainfall year-round.
+Frost may occur on some winter mornings.